moonstar-x/old-server-setup/docs/services/plex.md

 ## Installation

 Unlike the other programs, this one installs in a pretty easy way.
-First head over to the [Plex downloads site](https://www.plex.tv/media-server-downloads/#plex-media-server) and download the latest release for your operating system. *(Keep in mind the link in the example may be outdated.)*
+First, head over to the [Plex downloads site](https://www.plex.tv/media-server-downloads/#plex-media-server) and download the latest release for your operating system. *(Keep in mind the link in the example may be outdated.)*

     wget https://downloads.plex.tv/plex-media-server/1.13.5.5291-6fa5e50a8/plexmediaserver_1.13.5.5291-6fa5e50a8_amd64.deb